FurqanHun/FurqanHun/README.md

 # Hi there 👋

-I'm Furqan Hun - a student of software engineering from Pakistan.
+I'm Muhammad Furqan Khalil (Furqan Hun) - a student of software engineering from Pakistan.

 ## 🔭 I’m currently working on ...